 For covered services that have a benefit limitation, you also pay the full cost of any services you get after you have used up your benefit for that type of covered service.
+Any amounts you pay after the benefit has been exhausted will not count toward the out-of-pocket maximum.
+You can call Member Services when you want to know how much of your benefit limit you have already used.

-SECTION 5 How are your medical services covered when you are in a "clinical research study"?
+SECTION 5 How are your medical services covered when you are in a clinical research study?

-Section 5.1 What is a "clinical research study"?
+Section 5.1 What is a clinical research study?

-A clinical research study (also called a "clinical trial") is a way that doctors and scientists test new types of medical care, like how well a new cancer drug works.
+A clinical research study (also called a clinical trial) is a way that doctors and scientists test new types of medical care, like how well a new cancer drug works.
 Certain clinical research studies are approved by Medicare.
 Clinical research studies approved by Medicare typically request volunteers to participate in the study.